IzzySoft/Asap/doc/README.md

 generating your queries dynamically, you might wish to set up a Cron job to take care for older files.

+Moreover, if you want to offer your visitors some more privacy and not have the images served by Amazon servers, create a corresponding sub directory right inside the cache directory (default name is expected to be `asap`;
+if you want something different, see the `setImgBase` method's second parameter).
+This must be *writeable* by the web server process – and needs to be accessible from the `DOCUMENT_ROOT` (either use an alias for that, or play with symlinks).

 ## Usage